redfin/swift-style-guide/README.markdown

   .map {$0 + 10}
 ```

-When referencing arguments from functional call, use numbered shorthand `$0` for single argument.
-Provide argument name when there are more than one arguements.
+When referencing arguments from a functional call, use numbered shorthand `$0` for the case of a single argument.
+Provide the argument name when there is more than one argument.
 Examples:

 **Preferred**:
 ```swift